 • Bluetooth app tracking syncs with Apple Health and Fitbit

-• Built-in carrying handle makes it easy to move between rooms
+• Built-in carrying handle for easy room-to-room movement

 • Whisper-quiet operation suitable for shared offices